shesellsanctuary/mvst-coffee/README.md

+# Foreword

+This project was so much fun to do.
+It was my first time using Nest.js and Next.js and I could really get into both of them and understand their advantages for fullstack development.
+CSS stopped being a tabu for me a long time ago, so I enjoyed using Sass to modulize and structure the styling.

+For deployment, I used railway and had to copy the project to my GitHub in order to deploy the project due to the project size.
+You can access the project here https://frontend-production-ed84.up.railway.app/.

+Looking forward to your feedback!

 # MVST Challenge

 We're thrilled that you've made it to our MVST coding challenge!
 We are rooting for your success and hope to meet you in the challenge review! 🚀 If you have anything that we can help you with, just open an issue in the Github repo that was provided to you.

 ## How to get started